A fearsome disease

 In 2007, the vocational colleges in Merikoski and Kaprakka were merged with the academy in Hoikka to form the Luovi Vocational College.
 In the same year, the rehabilitation and research centre in Merikoski adopted the name Verve.
 Anttolanhovi and Kaprakka were merged with Verve in 2010.

 In 2012, the name of the Organisation was shortened to Hengitysliitto ry.
 (The Organisation for Respiratory Health in Finland).
-The Organisation currently comprises 86 associations, two of which operate at the national level.
-Memberships are now approximately 30,000 strong.
+The Organisation currently comprises 84 associations, two of which operate at the national level.
+Memberships are now over 24,000 strong.
 Nearly half of the members suffer from asthma, with sleep apnoea and chronic obstructive pulmonary disease constituting the other major disorders.
 The Organisation’s memberships also include people with rare respiratory diseases and persons with indoor-air-induced disorders.
 Former tuberculosis patients still remain as active members.
 Approximately 20 per cent of the members of the Organisation for Respiratory Health in Finland do not suffer from respiratory disease, as membership is open to the families of patients as well as anyone interested in respiratory health.

 In recent years, the Organisation has focused its efforts on organisational activities, the development of competencies and socially responsible business operations at the employment centres.
 The Organisation sold Verve and its rehabilitation operations in 2015 and the properties and business operations based in Anttolanhovi, in 2017.
+The building health specialist, Suomen Sisäilmakeskus Oy, sold its business operations to Rambol Finland Oy, at the end of 2017.
+The social enterprise Kovak Oy and employment centre Lovak ceased operations at the end of 2019.

 The ability to adapt to changes in the operating environment has carried the Organisation for Respiratory Health in Finland for 75 years.
 The future is full of potential, and the traditions of the Organisation obligate it to maintain a high standard of operations.
 The Organisation will continue its pioneering work in the field of respiratory health and participation in public discussion.
 Tuberculosis has been eclipsed in importance by the universal right to healthy air – both inside and outside.